top of page

 Written by: Michael Johnson

-We are so excited to announce that Mike's book has been published and released!
-You can get your copy or ebook on Amazon today!
+Mike's book has been published and released!
+You can get your copy of the ebook on Amazon today!

 PRAYER POINTS